 The HR Redesign committee members would like to thank everyone for their participation in the policy open comment period.
-The draft of the VCU Human Resources policy has been revised based on the feedback we received.
-Check out a summary of the open comment process, including respondent demographics, themes that emerged through the comments, and proposed policy revisions which cover:
+The final VCU Human Resources policy is based on the feedback we received.
+Download the full summary of the open comment process, including respondent demographics, themes that emerged through the comments, and policy revisions.

 Change the name to Working @ VCU: “Great Place” HR Policies.

 Add a designation of academic professionals to identify those with specialized professional qualifications who provide direct support of academic programs to enhance the practice and quality of teaching and learning.
 This employee group is defined as those having advanced degrees, often terminal degrees, with 75 percent or more of their total assignment involving advising, curriculum development and instructional design.

 - Clarify the language on posting, offer letter and reference-checking processes.

 - Add an appeals process for employees dismissed by the university to petition for rehire.

 Clarify the distinction between university job title and working titles.